vistalab-technion/cs236781/_posts/2021-10-24-viewing-schedule.md

 in the [syllabus]({{ site.baseurl }}{% link _pages/info.md
 %}#detailed-syllabus).

 In each of the lecture links, only the main video is mandatory.
-These lectures represent the core material of the course.
-Anything marked as "supplementary" is optional unless otherwise noted.
-The in-class lectures are also supplemental.
+The in-class lectures provide supplemental material.
 They will be 1-hour long and aim to present more advanced topics and new research in the field.

 Thanks,